atgu/ukbb_pan_ancestry/website/docs/per-phenotype-files.md

 ---

 :::note
-**Please note that p-values are now stored as natural log p-values to avoid underflow (i.e., ln P, not -ln P or -log10 P).**
+**Please note that p-values are now stored as -log10 p-values to avoid underflow.**
 :::note

 ## Overview